albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ## I. The Question Presented

-Can Congress enact the Federal Elections Modernization Act's electoral provisions -- including STAR voting mandates, multi-member districts with proportional representation, algorithmically neutral districting, unified general elections, and Joint Endorsement Lists -- through ordinary legislation, or do such reforms require constitutional amendment?
-All subsequent references to the Federal Elections Modernization Act use "the Act."
+Can Congress enact the Congressional Elections Modernization Act's electoral provisions -- including STAR voting mandates, multi-member districts with proportional representation, algorithmically neutral districting, unified general elections, and Joint Endorsement Lists -- through ordinary legislation, or do such reforms require constitutional amendment?
+All subsequent references to the Congressional Elections Modernization Act use "the Act."

 Some scholars argue that mandating specific voting methods or fundamentally restructuring electoral systems represents such foundational change that only constitutional amendment can authorize it.
 They worry that statutory reform will face judicial invalidation by a Supreme Court skeptical of major structural changes enacted without supermajority consensus.